-- The demand, supply and stock situation for the particular commodity, consumption trends and factors likely to affect supply and demand into the future. - A customer and competitor analysis along with the identification of likely market windows for the product. - Price and volume forecasts and the basis for these forecasts. - For industrial minerals the customer specification, testing and acceptance requirements prior to a supply contract. - In relation to Ilmenite supply and demand, TZMI report that global pigment production is expected to increase by 10% between 2018 and 2023, with supply deficit expected in the sector in the near to medium term. - In relation to Zircon supply and demand, TZMI predict that global demand is forecast to return to moderate growth of 2.4% CAGR to 2023, following a period of solid demand in 2018 through to 2019. - Market analysis by consumer groups supports comments that zircon is of premium quality suitable for the ceramic market.
-Primary Ilmenite is also suitable to be sold into the chloride slag feedstock market which is evidenced by the recent signing of a binding offtake agreement for this application. - Key regional markets for supply of Premium Zircon include China, India, and Europe as primary target markets, with The America's, Southeast Asia and the Middle East also having potential for consuming volumes of material and becoming secondary target markets.
-Sheffield plans on supplying an average of 55,000t (metric tonnes) per annum of Premium Zircon in years 1 to 4, with an increase to an average of 110,000t per annum from years 5 to 10 and an average of 90,000t per year from year 11 onwards. - The key target market for Sheffield's Zircon Concentrate is the Chinese concentrate processing market.
-Sheffield plans on supplying an average of 77,000t (metric tonnes) per annum of Zircon Concentrate in years 1 to 4, with an increase to an average of 130,000t per annum from years 5 to 10 and an average of 110,000t per year from year 11 onwards. - Key major primary markets for supply Primary Ilmenite include China, Southeast Asia and Europe with the Middle East and Americas as secondary target markets.
-Sheffield plans on supplying an average of 660,000t (metric tonnes) per annum of Primary Ilmenite in years 1 to 4, with an increase to an average of 1,250,000t per annum from years 5 to 10 and an average of 960,000t per year from year 11 onwards. - TZMI have reviewed the proposed product specifications of the Thunderbird ilmenites and zircon products and have verified that they will meet various market uses and typical specifications required for those markets. - Sheffield has binding off take agreements in place for Premium Zircon, Zircon Concentrate and Primary Ilmenite for ~100% of the revenue in Stage 1.
+Paramagnetic Concentrate US\$104 per tonne (beyond).
+Market assessment The demand, supply and stock situation for the particular commodity, consumption trends and factors likely to affect supplyand demand into the future.
+A customer and competitor analysis along with the identificationof likely market windows for the product.
+Price and volume forecasts and the basis for these forecasts.
+For industrial minerals the customer specification, testing and acceptance requirements prior to a supply contract.
+In relation to Ilmenite supply and demand, TZMI report that global pigment production is expected to increase 1.9% Compound Annual Growth Rate (CAGR) from 7.3 million tonnes in 2021 to 8.7 million tonnes by 2030, with supply deficit expected in the sector in the near to medium term.
+In relation to Zircon supply and demand, TZMI forecast global demand in 2021 is estimated to rise 17% annually to 1.19 million tonnes and in the nine year period following 2021 the CAGR is forecast at 2.9% or 1.5 million tonnes by 2030.
+Market analysis by consumer groups supports comments that non magnetic concentrate contains 40% premium quality zircon suitable for the ceramic market.
+Magnetic Concentrate is suitable to be sold into the chloride slag feedstock market which is evidenced by the recent signing of a binding offtake agreement for this application.
+Key regional markets for supply of all products include China, India, and Europe as primary target markets.
+Thunderbird Operation Pty Ltd plans on supplying an average of 200kt per annum of Non Magnetic Concentrate is years 2 to 4, with an increase to an average of 436kt per annum from years 5 to10 and an average of 302kt per year from year 11 onwards.
+The key target market for Thunderbird 's Paramagnetic Concentrate in years 2 to 4, with an increase to an average of 186kt per annum from years 5 to 10 and an average of 90kt (metric tonnes) per annum of Paramagnetic Concentrate in years 2 to 4, with an increase to an average of 116 nowards.
+Key major primary markets for supply Magnetic Concentrate is into China, under the binding offtake agreement with Yansteel.
+Thunderbird plans on supplying an average of 720kt (metric tonnes) per annum of Magnetic Concentrate in years 2 to 4, with an increase to an average of 1,540kt per annum from years 5 to 10 and an average of 1,080kt per year from year 11 onwards.
+TZMI have reviewed the proposed product specifications of the Thunderbird products and